 As with prior EIS Team reports, the authors concluded that increased sediment supply is necessary to offset the deficit due to clearwater returns and to bring sediment supply into balance with cumulative sediment transport capacity of the river.
 The proposed solution was sand augmentation via mechanical pushing of island and bank material into the channel.
 This would have the effect of 1) increasing sediment supply and reducing median grain size of the riverbed, increasing bed mobility, and 2) widening the channel in augmentation reaches.
 Murphy et al. provided the hypothetical example of mechanically pushing 500 tons per day, or 100,000 yd3 per year, requiring 20 acres of islands be leveled over the course of a year.

 The EIS Team’s final estimates of sediment deficit in the AHR and proposed volume of sediment augmentation were developed using an integrated hydraulic, sediment transport, and vegetation model called the Platte River Sediment Transport and Riparian Vegetation Model or SED-VEG model (Murphy et al. 2006).
-Model results indicated 85,000 to 175,000 tons of sediment were eroded annually from the bed and banks of J2 Return Channel, another 50,000 to 100,000 tons eroded annually from the bed and banks between the confluence with the North Channel and the Overton Bridge, and 180,000 tons eroded annually from the bed and banks of the river between Overton and Wood River 56 miles downstream.
+Model results indicated 85,000 to 175,000 tons (57,000 to 120,000 yd3) of sediment were eroded annually from the bed and banks of J2 Return Channel, another 50,000 to 100,000 tons (35,000 to 70,000 yd3) eroded annually from the bed and banks between the confluence with the North Channel and the Overton Bridge, and 180,000 tons (120,000 yd3) eroded annually from the bed and banks of the river between Overton and Wood River 56 miles downstream.

 Within the Program’s AMP is the culmination of the EIS Team research described above.
 The AMP prescribes sediment augmentation as a management action to be tested under an adaptive management framework during the First Increment of the Program (2007-2019).
 Priority hypothesis Sediment 1 (reproduced as Figure 1.3) provides an overview of the magnitude and hypothesized benefits of sediment augmentation.
-Specifically, annual mechanical augmentation of 185,000 tons of sediment near Overton under existing flow regime and 225,000 tons of sediment under the proposed flow regime achieves sediment balance, eliminating the sediment deficit due to clearwater hydropower returns.
+Specifically, annual mechanical augmentation of 185,000 tons (125,000 yd3) of sediment near Overton under existing flow regime and 225,000 tons (150,000 yd3) of sediment under the proposed flow regime achieves sediment balance, eliminating the sediment deficit due to clearwater hydropower returns.
 Subsequent hypotheses (Sediment 2-4) predict increases in braiding and channel width due to augmentation.